Josephine Butler (activist): Activism and career

 In 1934, at the age of 14, Butler moved to Washington, DC, lying about her age to secure work as a laundress.
 Butler's husband was a hob carrier.
-Both began organizing laborers in their respective industries, and Butler organized the first union of black women laundry workers.
+Both began organizing laborers in their respective industries, and Butler organized the first black women's laundry workers union.
 Late in the 1930s, Butler heard Paul Robeson and Henry A. Wallace speak.
 Butler described it as "like an awakening of something that was dormant."

 In the 1940s, Butler worked in government cafeterias and organized cafeteria workers.
 Butler then became a clerk in the United States Veterans Administration.
-However, the VA summarily dismissed Butler in 1949 in a "loyalty" purge.
+However, the VA dismissed Butler in 1949 in a "loyalty" purge.
 Butler separated from her husband and moved to Bethesda, Maryland.
 Butler later discovered she was blacklisted from further government employment.

 Butler spent several years in the late 1950s and early 1960s incapacitated with tuberculosis of the kidney.
-Following her recovery, Butler volunteered with the District of Columbia Lung Association, which later hired her to design educational programs for school children.
+Following her recovery, Butler volunteered with the District of Columbia Lung Association, which later hired her to design educational programs for children.
 In 1967, Butler organized her co-workers and formed Local 2 of the Office and Professional Employees International Union, making her workplace the first unionized lung association.
 She retired around 1980.